Albany Great Danes men's lacrosse: Thompson Trio

-One of the Greats
+Lyle Thompson Career (2012–2015)

-In 2015, Lyle Thompson cemented himself as one of the greatest collegiate lacrosse players in NCAA history.
+In 2015, Lyle Thompson was widely recognized as one of the most accomplished collegiate lacrosse players of his era.
 He was named the recipient of the 2015 Tewaaraton Trophy for the top player in men's lacrosse and was the first ever male lacrosse player to earn the award in two consecutive seasons.
 In 2015, Thompson led the NCAA in points per game for the third-straight year with 6.37 a contest and assists per game at 3.63 a contest.
 He finished with an NCAA Division I best 121 points, the second-highest single season tally in DI history, and 69 assists, adding 52 goals.
-He would lead UAlbany to a third-consecutive America East regular season and tournament title.
-The Great Danes would take on Cornell in the first round of the NCAA Tournament, winning 19–10.
-In a rematch of the 2014 quarterfinals, UAlbany would fall to Notre Dame 14–10.
+He led UAlbany to a third-consecutive America East regular season and tournament title.
+The Great Danes took on Cornell in the first round of the NCAA Tournament, winning 19–10.
+In a rematch of the 2014 quarterfinals, UAlbany lost to Notre Dame 14–10.
 Thompson finished his career as the all-time Division I points and assists leader, concluding with 400 points off 175 goals and 225 assists from 2012 to 2015 with UAlbany.
 In his career he played in 70 games, scoring in 68 of them and earned multiple points in each of his last 44 games, including all contests in 2014 and 2015.